-So far the following police forces have received our accredited badger persecution training, which is a joint training programme with the Badger Trust.
+So far the following police forces have received our badger persecution training, which is a joint training programme with the Badger Trust.

 The enthusiasm of the Wildlife and Rural Crime Officers and Police Community Support Officers has been evident throughout each of the day's training, showing their commitment to fighting badger crime.

 The full day's training involves both theory and practical work, covering:

 - Badger ecology to enable police to recognise unusual activity

 - How to identify and prove that a badger sett is active

 - How to best use legislation to protect badgers

 - How to work with key partner organisations like Naturewatch Foundation and the Badger Trust.

 The afternoons are spent in local areas where badger setts are located.
 The police are tasked with identifying whether the setts are active, using their newfound knowledge learnt that morning.

 PC Claire Dinsdale, deputy lead for wildlife crime in Dorset: